 For those unfamiliar with Value Village, they have these grab-bags hung along the walls, which include a variety of related items.
 You can see through the plastic bags, but you can’t open them to really inspect what’s in there, so it’s kind of a luck-of-the-draw kind of thing.
 (The spice jars were fairly standard brand new items.
 We needed some and they were going for a very good price, so we got them, but I didn’t bother photographing those.)

 The small vintage chrome and pressed glass cosmetic jar, mixed in with them, was worth a picture though.
 We didn’t see it until we opened the bag at home, so it was a delightful surprise.
 I remember one of these adorning my grandmother’s dressing table.
-I’d estimate that it’s from the 40s.
+It smells faintly and pleasantly of perfume inside.
+I estimate that it’s from the 40s.

 This crystal Mikasa platter is somewhat contemporary, although old enough not to be sold anymore.
 It’s heavy and lovely and will be perfect for displaying a cake.